timescale/docs/mst/about-mst.md

 *   Basic and Dev plans: These are single-node plans.
 Basic plans include a two-day backup history, and Dev plans include a one-day backup history.
-*   Pro plans: These are two-node plans with a master and a standby for higher availability, and three day backup histories.
+*   Pro plans: These are two-node plans with a master and a standby for higher availability, and three-day backup histories.

 ### Single-node